kyrillosishak/re-SkinCancer/Markdowns/00-toyExample.md

 :::{.cell .markdown}

 The CIFAR-100 dataset consists of 60,000 32x32 color images in 100 classes, with 600 images per class.
 There are 50,000 training images and 10,000 test images.
-It has been [discovered](https://arxiv.org/pdf/1902.00423) that CIFAR-100 dataset has 3 kinds of duplicates We will use CIFAR-100 to demonstrate how duplicates in the dataset can lead to data leakage and affect model performance.
+It has been discovered [2] that CIFAR-100 dataset has 3 kinds of duplicates We will use CIFAR-100 to demonstrate how duplicates in the dataset can lead to data leakage and affect model performance.

 *We will use PyTorch for this tutorial.
 Not familiar with PyTorch [check](https://www.tutorialspoint.com/pytorch/index.htm)*